edgarmilvus/JSTypescriptProgrammingSeries/README.md

 Volume 8: The Monetization Engine The Monetization Engine.
 Stripe, Smart Dunning, and AI Customer Support Agents

+Volume 11: No More Localhost.
+Mastering Docker, Linux, and Containerization for JS & AI Apps

 Get the volumes on  <!-- on [Amazon](https://www.amazon.com/dp/B0G59X6X7W) or --> [Leanpub.com](https://leanpub.com/u/edgarmilvus)

 ---